A Kubernetes cluster (KubeVirt infrastructure cluster), which consists of nodes that have a hardware virtualization support with at least:

 command.

+We implemented a mechanism that will allow you to safely drain a bare-metal node without losing the VM workload.
 After running a drain command the VMs running on the node along with their workload will be evicted to different nodes.

 More details on the eviction implementation can be found here.